 The Jewish Museum Milwaukee, a program of the Milwaukee Jewish Federation, is dedicated to preserving and presenting the history of the Jewish people in southeastern Wisconsin and celebrating the continuum of Jewish heritage and culture.

-A resource for both education and entertainment, the museum features a permanent exhibit detailing the history of Jews in Milwaukee, as well as changing exhibits such as Andy Warhol: Ten Portraits of Jews of the 20th Century, Jews Who Rock and Stitching History From the Holocaust.
+A resource for both education and entertainment, the museum features a permanent exhibit detailing the history of Jews in Milwaukee, as well as changing exhibits such as Andy Warhol: Ten Portraits of Jews of the 20th Century, Jews Who Rock and DEGENERATE!
+Hitler’s War on Modern Art.

 The museum is a fascinating field trip for students of all ages.
 Through our docent-led tour, films, interactive displays and exhibit spaces, the Museum provides a forum for discussion about contemporary issues, including immigration, tolerance and civic involvement.
-To book a Museum experience, email Education Director Ellie Gettinger at 414-390-5742.
+To book a Museum experience, email Education Director Dan Haumschild at 414-390-5742.

-Historical records are available for researchers including archives and collections, genealogical records, vital statistics and oral histories.
+Historical records are available for researchers including archives and collections.

 Visit Jewish Museum Milwaukee’s website.

-Make a tribute gift to Jewish Museum Milwaukee.
+Make a donation or a tribute gift to Jewish Museum Milwaukee.

 Become a member of Jewish Museum Milwaukee.